-How To Give Your Home Office An Ergonomic Assessment.
+How To Optimize Your Home Office Space.

 Ergonomics is not easy.
 It's one of those mystery terms that we all know but we aren't necessarily 100% sure if we’ve achieved it in our lives.
 If you're experiencing pain while you work, it can feel disheartening once you’ve spent money on a new chair, and the pain doesn't dissipate (it’s doubly disheartened if it worsens).